 Or perhaps “library” floods you with memories of paradise, a bank vault of treasured books—all just for you.
 To you, the library was not a maze of shadowed aisles but a territory you navigated with the ease of a long-time resident.

 Either way, chances are “library” doesn’t evoke memories of a dedicated space in your childhood classroom.
 Most of us didn’t have a classroom library—a space in the room with a collection tailored to the interests and abilities of students.
 That has changed, and classroom libraries have become an essential component of daily life in school.
 A classroom library can become a treasured respite for your students, the go-to spot for information, recreation, escape, and exploration.

 Is It Really Worth It?

-No doubt, setting up a classroom library takes work, but there is general agreement in professional literature that a classroom library is a key component in the development of reading and writing, and, more importantly, in fostering a love of reading.
+No doubt, setting up a classroom library takes work.
+Still, there is general agreement in professional literature that a classroom library is a key component in developing reading and writing and, more importantly, fostering a love of reading.
 A classroom library must receive top priority if you expect your students to become thriving and engaged readers (Routman, 2003).

-Time with books fosters a familiarity with all aspects of a book, from awareness of genre, format, and structure, to even general book-handling knowledge.
-The more your students read, the more confidence they gain to establish their reading preferences, and grow to become stronger readers—and therefore stronger writers.
+Time with books fosters familiarity with all aspects of a book, from awareness of genre, format, and structure to even general book-handling knowledge.
+The more your students read, the more confidence they gain to establish their reading preferences and grow to become stronger readers—and, therefore, stronger writers.

-If you still need convincing, see what happens when books are in close proximity to classroom activity:
+If you still need convincing, see what happens when books are near classroom activity: